559 Comments

 The entire chronic long term homelessness issues comes down to this one concept:

 The NYTimes did an article a few weeks back about the biggest cause of preventable death in America - high blood pressure.
 It helpfully noted that 90% of people can get their blood pressure under control with treatment.
 And then an article a few weeks later about the 10% of people who don't respond to GLP1s.
-But when it does an article about the chronically homeless mentally ill and drug addicted they someone are under the impression that it's all 100% treatable with drugs and therapy.
+But when it does an article about the chronically homeless mentally ill and drug addicted they somehow are under the impression that it's all 100% treatable with drugs and therapy.

 I've never been able to get an answer to the question of what to do with the 10% who are treatment non-responsive.
 Because if someone did respond well to treatment when they had their first mental health episode they wouldn't be homeless to begin with.
 These people are where they are because, in many cases, they just can't be fixed.